codio/knowledge/source/instructors/authoring/guides/markdown_content.rst

-Inline math equations are encapsulated in a single `$` like this: $\omega = d\phi / dt$. :ref:`Click here <latex>` for more details on Latex and Mathjax.
+Inline math equations are encapsulated in a single `$` like this: $\omega = d\phi / dt$. :ref:`For more information on LaTeX and MathJax <latex>`.

 Collapsible Content
 ^^^^^^^^^^^^^^^^^^^

-In writing content, it is sometimes useful to provide information for the student, but to keep it hidden until they are ready.

-This can be achieved with collapsible content and the `<details> <summary>` elements.
-The content is treated as HTML and as such a mix of HTML and Markdown can be required.
+Collapsible content is useful for providing information that students can reveal when ready.
+Use the <details> <summary> HTML elements, which may require mixing HTML and Markdown syntax.

 ..
 Note::